 This conference will enable you to:

-- Network with colleagues who are working to improving nurse prescribing for pain
+- Network with colleagues who are working to improving non medical prescribing for pain

 - Learn from outstanding practice in management of pain

 - Reflect on Pain management and some of its many facets through case presentation